mybusiness-app/mybusinessapp-python/README.md

 # MyBusiness App Monorepo for Python projects

-This monorepo contains the MyPetParlor App AI Agents platform, implementing a multi-agent system using both Azure AI Agent Service and Semantic Kernel approaches.
+This monorepo contains the MyPetParlor App AI Assistant, a sophisticated chatbot interface built with Chainlit that provides intelligent assistance for managing the MyPetParlor App portal.

 ## Quick Start